jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 (It doesn't have a `.` because it's going on the the class attribute of a DOM element, not as a selector.)
-The `"e2e"` prefix is only really so we can see the classes that are E2E hooks at a glance, and ensure (for example in review) that they don't end up in stylesheets.
+The `"e2e"` prefix is only really so we can see the classes that are E2E hooks at a glance, and ensure (for example in review) that they don't end up in style sheets.

 We make a `getBlock` function which will be returned as our block.
 Then attach a couple of other functions to it.